twitter icon rss icon

 Link to this site

-This is one of those venerable long-standing labels you often see in the supermarket but pay little attention to if you are a diehard pinotphile.
+This is one of those venerable long-standing labels you often see in the supermarket but pay little attention to if you are a die hard pinotphile.
 Times have changed, however, and this winery is producing Russian River Valley Pinot Noir that is both distinctive and value-priced.
 Rodney Strong, who founded the winery in 1959, was among the first modern wine pioneers in the Russian River Valley, planting his River East Vineyard in 1968.
-The winery was sold to Guinness and then bought by the Klein family in 1989.
+The winery was sold to Guinness and then bought by Tom Klein, a fourth generation California farmer, in 1989.

-In the mid 2000s, the winery planted about 600 acres of new vineyards and more than half of the company's wines come from estate vineyards.
+In the mid 2000s, the winery planted about 600 acres of new vineyards in Sonoma County and more than half of the company's wines come from estate vineyards.
 In 2006 a portion of the winery was dedicated to producing reserve wines including a reserve Pinot Noir.
 The winery has the largest solar instillation in the county.
-In 2007, Rodney Strong bought the Davis Bynum brand.
+In 2009 Rodney Strong became the first winery in Sonoma County to become carbon neutral and is a strong promoter of green farming and business practices.

 The tasting room on Old Redwood Highway is open daily.
+Winery tours are available.
 The wines are available on the website and distributed nationally.

 Reviewed Wines